New Year's Eve party for families hosted at library

-It was a quiet year for the New Year’s Eve Celebration at the Rutland Free Library on Tuesday afternoon.
+It was a quiet year for the New Year’s Eve Celebration at the Rutland Free Library.

 Unlike many of the year-end celebrations that would come later in the night, the refreshments were cookies and cider and the music was an acapella, improvised version of “This Little Light of Mine.”